jaschwanda/media-solutions/README.md

 # usi-media-solutions #

-The Media-Solutions plugin enables WordPress media to be organized and stored with user created upload folders, tags and categories.
+The Media-Solutions plugin enables WordPress media to be stored and organized via user created upload folders, tags and categories.
 The Media-Solutions plugin is developed and maintained by Universal Solutions.

 ## Installation ##
 This module should be installed in the usi-media-solutions folder under the main WordPress plugins folder.